darinz/ML/01_linear_models/02_classification_logistic_regression/04_newtons_method.md

 Returning to logistic regression with $g(z)$ being the sigmoid function, let's now explore a different algorithm for maximizing the log-likelihood $\ell(\theta)$.
 While gradient ascent is simple and effective, Newton's method offers superior convergence properties in many cases.

+## From First-Order to Second-Order Optimization

+Throughout our exploration of classification methods - from binary logistic regression to multi-class softmax regression - we've relied on **gradient ascent** to find the optimal parameters.
+This first-order optimization method uses only gradient information to make parameter updates, which is simple and effective but has limitations.

+Gradient methods can be slow to converge, requiring many iterations to reach high precision.
+They're also sensitive to the learning rate choice - too small and convergence is slow, too large and the algorithm may oscillate or diverge.
+Most importantly, gradient methods don't take advantage of the **curvature information** available in our models.

+This motivates our exploration of **Newton's method**, a second-order optimization technique that uses both gradient and curvature (Hessian) information to make more informed parameter updates.
+Newton's method can achieve **quadratic convergence** - meaning the number of correct digits doubles with each iteration - which is dramatically faster than the linear convergence of gradient methods.

+The transition from first-order to second-order optimization represents a natural progression in our understanding of machine learning optimization, moving from simple gradient methods to more sophisticated techniques that leverage the mathematical structure of our problems.

 #### Why Newton's Method?

 Gradient ascent has some limitations: